ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 If views are still split at this stage, that's not a failure.
 In the past, I've explicitly asked stakeholders to make the call, sometimes even to vote, but only once the trade-offs are fully visible and understood.
 Even when people disagree on the outcome, they're usually aligned on *why* it was chosen.

-**Quick checklist**

-- What did we consider, and what did we exclude (and why)?
-- What mattered most (criteria + weightings), and who agreed it?
-- Where are the real trade-offs and risks?
-- What would make us change our mind?

 ## 7) Record the decision: future-you will thank you

 **What you're trying to achieve:** a durable decision trail.